Originally published on February 11, 2014; Revised August 27, 2024

 What is Nipple Confusion?

 Bottle nipples and breast nipples have a very different feel to the baby, so sometimes when babies are used to one and they are introduced the other, it can seem confusing.
-You can help to prevent this by choosing a bottle with a wide base rather than a small, thin, long nipple.
-This will help the baby to continue to open his/her mouth widely while feeding, which is what we want him/her to do while at the breast.
-However - it is often a “flow preference”, rather than nipple confusion, that can cause a baby to have a difficult time switching from bottle to breast.
+You can help to prevent this by choosing a bottle nipple with a sloped, wide base rather than a small, thin, long nipple.
+This will help the baby to continue to open his/her mouth widely while feeding, which is what we want him/her to do while at the chest/breast.
+However - it is often a “flow preference”, rather than nipple confusion, that can cause a baby to have a difficult time switching from bottle to chest/breast.
 Even the “slow flow” bottles the nurses use in the hospital flow much faster than the breast, especially during those first few days when milk volume is low.
 Plus, even with those “slow flow” bottles, the baby doesn’t have to work very hard to get the milk to flow into his/her mouth.
 When the bottle is tipped, the milk often just pours into his/her mouth.
-At the breast, the baby has to suck for a while to elicit the “letdown” of milk, and then throughout the feeding is only rewarded when he/she sucks at the breast.
+At the chest/breast, the baby has to suck for a while to elicit the “letdown” of milk, and then throughout the feeding is only rewarded when he/she sucks at the breast.
 With a bottle, the milk pours into his/her mouth whether he/she’s sucking or not.
 These babies are smart!
 They learn very quickly that with one form of feeding, they don’t have to work as hard.

 How Can I Avoid Flow Preference?